 IntroductionThe Silverback Gorilla, a type of ape found in tropical rainforests, is also known as the Mountain Gorilla or the Eastern Lowland Gorilla.
 The fact that there are roughly 700 Silverbacks left in existence today reflects what humans have done to the population.
 When we continually cut down trees where gorillas live, we are slowly destroying their habitat which is one of the reasons why they have become an endangered animal.
 Poachers who capture and kill these animals to make a profit are also contributing to their decline.
 If aggressive action is not taken to preserve Gorillas and their habitat, kids of future generations may never know what its like to see a real Gorilla.
-More interesting information about this species is listed below.
+More interesting information, including where they live, about this species is listed below.

 Click here for a great selection of Amazon.com books about Gorillas.

 - Their natural habitat is the tropical rainforest of Central Africa.

 - Silverback Gorilla is the name given to the adult male Gorillas because of the silvery fur running across their backs and hips.